Boats

 • If born after 1984, a state watercraft certification (https://www.boat-ed.com/missouri/) must be completed before operating a motorized boat or PWC

-FUEL KEY OPERATING INSTRUCTIONS:
+FUEL PUMP INSTRUCTIONS:

 Insert Key - hear beep